 While the two House bill provisions discussed above seek to redistribute the fruits of the GSE subsidy, the Senate bill contains a provision that could dramatically reduce the value of that subsidy.
 Both Fannie and Freddie hold large portfolios of mortgages and mortgage-backed securities, which generate interest income.
-They pay for those mortgage assets by issuing debt securities at rates below what the mortgage-related assets and the GSEs' cost of funds is profit.
-Thus, the GSEs have a strong incentive to pursue portfolio growth: the two firms together have over \$1.5 trillion in portfolio assets, leading some observers to describe them as the world's largest savings and loan institutions.
-The size of their portfolios represents a concentration of mortgage market risk that has led Federal Reserve Board Chairman Alan Greenspan and others to urge Congress to consider ways to shrink the size of the GSEs' asset portfolios.
+They pay for those mortgage assets by issuing debt securities at rates below what the mortgages and mortgage-backed bonds pay.
+The difference between the yield on mortgage-related assets and the GSEs' cost of funds is profit.
+Thus, the GSEs have a strong incentive to pursue portfolio growth: the two firms together have nearly \$1.5 trillion in portfolio assets, leading some observers to describe them as the world's largest savings and loan institutions.
+The size of their portfolios represents a concentration of mortgage market risk that led former Federal Reserve Board Chairman Alan Greenspan and others to urge Congress to consider ways to shrink the size of the GSEs' asset portfolios.15